Friendly-Technologies/Friendly-LwM2M-Client/docs/description/examples.md

 });
 \endcode

 Objects are not required to implement all resources, only the main ones that are marked as MANDATORY in the documentation, so the implementation of the object is made in such a way that it allows turning on and off the necessary resources through the definition, which will reduce memory consumption.
-Each implementation of the object contains a file **<object name>Config.h** through which you can enable or disable the required resource, the file for the object can be found at the following path **wpp/registry/objects/<object name>/<object name>Config.h**.
+Each implementation of the object contains a file **object_name+Config.h** through which you can enable or disable the required resource, the file for the object can be found at the following path **wpp/registry/objects/object_name/object_name+Config.h**.

 The complete version of the code for initializing the **wpp::Device** object.
 \code{.cpp}